- 22

 | A06 Vulnerable Components | Regular framework/library updates, CVE checks before deployment |

-| A07 Auth Failures | Support for Two-Factor Authentication (2FA), password policy, session timeout |
+| A07 Auth Failures | Supports Two-Factor Authentication (2FA), password policy, session timeout |

-| A08 Integrity | Checksum verification for updates, digital signature for documents |
+| A08 Integrity | Checksum verification for updates, Digital Signature for documents |

-| A09 Logging | Audit trail for every transaction, logging of all successful/failed logins |
+| A09 Logging | Audit trail for every transaction, logging all successful/failed logins |

-| A10 SSRF | URL whitelist for allowed destinations, internal IP requests from user input blocked |
+| A10 SSRF | URL whitelisting, blocking internal IP calls from user input |

-- Saeree ERP Development Team
+- Development Team Saeree ERP

-| ☐ | Has penetration testing been conducted covering all 10 OWASP Top 10 categories? |
+| ☐ | Has penetration testing been conducted covering all 10 OWASP Top 10 items? |

-| ☐ | Does the pentest report show zero Critical/High severity vulnerabilities? |
+| ☐ | Does the pentest report show no Critical/High vulnerabilities? |

-| ☐ | Is there an access control system with granular permissions down to menu/button level? |
+| ☐ | Is there an access control system with permissions granular to menu/button level? |

-| ☐ | Do all SQL queries use Parameterized Query / ORM? |
+| ☐ | Do all SQL queries use parameterized queries / ORM? |

-| ☐ | Is sensitive data (passwords, personal information) encrypted? |
+| ☐ | Is sensitive data (passwords, personal data) encrypted? |

-| ☐ | Does the system support Two-Factor Authentication (2FA)? |
+| ☐ | Is Two-Factor Authentication (2FA) supported? |

 | ☐ | Is there an audit trail recording every change? |

-| ☐ | Are all libraries/frameworks up to date with no known CVEs? |
+| ☐ | Are libraries/frameworks up-to-date with no known CVEs? |

-| ☐ | Is there a regular re-testing plan (at least once per year)? |
+| ☐ | Is there a regular re-testing plan, at least annually? |